What Is a Nurse Navigator?

 Nurse Navigator Certification

 If you’re interested in becoming an expert by deepening your knowledge of this role, you can obtain a certification.
-You will be better equipped for the job, and this shows employers your dedication to your career.
+Certification equips you for the job and shows employers your dedication to your career.

 Although nurse navigators can be found in any nursing specialty, they’re commonly associated with oncology.
 Check out this popular nurse navigator certification below: